chapel-lang/chapel/doc/rst/language/spec/variables.rst

         var x: int;
         select arg {
           when 0 {
-          // no split init, not all paths return, throw, or initialize x = 1;
+            // no split init, not all paths return, throw, or initialize
+            // consider path taken when arg==2
+            x = 1;
           }
           when 1 {
-          // hint: consider the path taken when arg=2 x = 2;
+            x = 2;
           }
+          // since this select statement does not have an `otherwise`,
+          // the compiler considers it equivalent to an empty `otherwise`:
+          // otherwise { }
         }
         writeln(x);
       }